Naalu Pennungal

 The movie chronicles a journey of womanhood across assorted backdrops with a classic amalgamation of source matters and techniques that splendidly spans times and frames.
-The movie has four distinct parts - each adapted from separate short stories by Thakazhi Sivasankara Pillai.
-Each of the parts narrate the stories of women from different strata of the society.
-Though the stories are not explicitly connected in narration, a pattern emerges in the flow of the movie - both in the chronological setting and the stature of the women.
+The movie has four distinct parts, each adapted from separate short stories by Thakazhi Sivasankara Pillai.
+The parts narrate the stories of women from different strata of the society.
+Though the stories are not explicitly connected in narration, a pattern emerges in the flow of the movie, both in the chronological setting and the stature of the women.

-Adoor Gopalakrishnan won for Best Director and B. Ajithkumar for Best Editor at 55th National Film Awards.
+For the film, Adoor Gopalakrishnan won Best Director and B. Ajithkumar for Best Editor at 55th National Film Awards.

 Plot

 Naalu Pennungal is the story of four women from Kuttanad in Alappuzha district in Kerala.
 The stories are set in the years between the 1940s to the 1960s.

-The Prostitute
+Oru Niyamalankanathinte Kadha

-The first story profiled is the story of a street prostitute Kunjipennu and Pappukutty who decide to start a life as husband and wife.
+The first profile is the story of a street prostitute Kunjipennu and Pappukutty who decide to start a life as husband and wife.
 They have bound themselves in matrimony that does not have any legal sanction.
-When the law catches up with them, they do not have anything that can be an evidence of their commitment towards each other.
-The story ends in the court scene where the helpless couple are punished for the crime of prostitution.
+When the law catches up with them, they do not have anything as evidence of their commitment to each other.
+The story ends in the court scene where the helpless couple is punished for the crime of prostitution.